RSSchermer/entitytled/README.md

 joinCondition = _.id === _._1.movieID
 ```

-To complete the example, here's the specification of the `Star` type:
+To complete the example, here's the definition of the `Star` type:

 ```scala
 case class Star(